tewidis/AOS/markdown/os_structure.md

 ## OS Structure Overview

-    * Operating system services
+    * Operating System Services
         1. Process/thread management and scheduling
         2. Memory management (protection, sharing, demand paging)
         3. Interprocess communication (IPC)
         4. File system
         5. Access to I/O devices such as microphones and speakers
         6. Access to the network
-    * OS Structre: The way the operating system software is organized with respect to the applications that it serves and the underlying hardware that it manages
+    * OS Structure: The way the operating system software is organized with respect to the applications that it serves and the underlying hardware that it manages
-    * Goals of OS structure
+    * Goals of OS Structure
         1. Protection: Within and across users and to the OS itself
         2. Performance: Time taken to perform the services
         3. Flexibility: Extensibility (not one size fits all)